mapzen/metroextractor-cities/README.md

 =====================
 ![Build Status](https://circleci.com/gh/mapzen/metroextractor-cities.png?circle-token=83dc13d4097b378ad6ba101b226118fda9e03844)

+This data is used to build the extracts found here: [Mapzen Metro Extracts](https://mapzen.com/metro-extracts).

 Extracts are built weekly.
 If you submit a pull for a new extract, it will not be available until the weekly build has completed.
 This typically takes place over the weekend.

 Description